The Lead with Jake Tapper

-The Lead with Jake Tapper is an afternoon and early evening newscast hosted by Jake Tapper on CNN and CNN International.
+The Lead with Jake Tapper is an American news broadcast hosted by news anchor Jake Tapper.
+The show has aired on CNN since March 18, 2013 in the network's pre-primetime timeslot.

-The show currently airs weekdays live from 4:00 pm to 6:00pm ET.
+The show currently airs weekdays live from 5:00 pm to 7:00 pm ET, and the 5:00 pm to 5:30 pm segment is also aired on CNN International.

 The show contains a "lead" for different subjects.
 They are the National, Political, Money, Buried, Sports, World, Pop, Faith, Earth Matters, Tech, and Health leads.